Value Purchase Price - MAKING AN OFFER

 Second Approach To Purchase Price Value

-if the property can be refinanced to recover the cost of necessary
+By estimating and multiplying Future Market Value and multiplying by 80% one can estimate if the property can be refinanced to at least recover the cost of necessary repairs and purchase.

-Suppose you are trying to purchase a ‘Bank R.E.O.’
-(Bank Real Estate owned) home and you’ve established:
+Suppose you are trying to purchase an R.E.O.
+(Real Estate Owned) home and you’ve established:

-· Similar homes in good condition rent for $1,200 per month.
+Similar homes in good condition rent for $1,200 per month with a 10% CAP RATE.
+And you figured

 Third Approach To Purchase Price Value